lodash/lodash/doc/README.md

 <!-- div -->

 ### <a id="_indexbycollection--callbackidentity-thisarg"></a>`_.indexBy(collection [, callback=identity, thisArg])`
-<a href="#_indexbycollection--callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L3402 "View in source") [&#x24C9;][1]
+<a href="#_indexbycollection--callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L3403 "View in source") [&#x24C9;][1]

-Creates an object composed of keys generated from the results of running each element of the `collection` through the given `callback`.
+Creates an object composed of keys generated from the results of running each element of the collection through the given callback.
 The corresponding value of each key is the last element responsible for generating the key.
-The `callback` is bound to `thisArg` and invoked with three arguments; *(value, index|key, collection)*.
+The callback is bound to `thisArg` and invoked with three arguments; *(value, index|key, collection)*.

-If a property name is provided for `callback`, the created "_.pluck" style callback will return the property value of the given element.
+If a property name is provided for `callback` the created "_.pluck" style callback will return the property value of the given element.

-If an object is provided for `callback`, the created "_.where" style callback will return `true` for elements that have the properties of the given object, else `false`.
+If an object is provided for `callback` the created "_.where" style callback will return `true` for elements that have the properties of the given object, else `false`.

 #### Arguments
 1. `collection` *(Array|Object|String)*: The collection to iterate over.
 2. `[callback=identity]` *(Function|Object|String)*: The function called per iteration.
-If a property name or object is provided, it will be used to create a "_.pluck" or "_.where" style callback, respectively.
+If a property name or object is provided it will be used to create a "_.pluck" or "_.where" style callback, respectively.
 3. `[thisArg]` *(Mixed)*: The `this` binding of `callback`.

 #### Returns